2.Why the changes to how the Professional Development Council (PDC) operates?

 4. How many knowledge level points may I get per day?

-You are limited to six (6) points per day for a full day of inservice.
-However, you may earn as many knowledge level points per year as you wish.
+You are limited to six (6) points per day for a full day of inservice unless you provide a certificate stating you have completed more points for the day.

 5. Will PDC grant points in half-hour (30 minute) increments?